PHOTOS: Indonesia At A Crossroads

 In a dimly lit crypt in Yogyakarta, Wahjudi Djaja kneels in front of a tomb and sprinkles flowers on the grave as he whispers a prayer.
 He practices a Javanese religion called Kejawen, also known as Kebatinan, whose rituals involve amulets and a figure known as the Queen of the South Sea.

-A day before, Djaja says, his fellow worshipers were conducting a ritual in the local river when a group of hardline Muslims showed up and tried to block them.
+A day before, Djaja says, his fellow worshippers were conducting a ritual in the local river when a group of hard-line Muslims showed up and tried to block them.
 That kind of confrontation is increasingly common, he says, and it worries him.

 The road ahead